hugocorra/songsplitter/README.md

 # Songs Slitter
-Script to split a audio file in small chunks
+Script to split an audio file in small chunks

 ## Getting Started & Running